 iPhone 13: camera

-The big news here is that the iPhone 13 is said to boast a new camera with a game-changing ultra-wide lens.
+The big news here is that the iPhone 13 is said to boast a new 48MP camera with a game-changing ultra-wide lens.
+Apple watcher Ming-Chi Kuo says the new camera will help Apple push into the fast-growing augmented reality space.

-According to a February 2021 report by Ming-Chi Kuo, the next iPhones could feature an upgraded 6-element ultra-wide lens with an f/1.8 aperture (up from the f/2.4 on the iPhone 12).
+According to a February report by Kuo, the next iPhones will feature an upgraded 6-element ultra-wide lens with an f/1.8 aperture (up from the f/2.4 on the iPhone 12).
+There's talk of a Apple adopting a 'diagonal' camera module to free up room for the new lenses.

 And, for the first time ever, Apple is tipped to add autofocus to an ultra-wide lens.
 Furthermore, the tech titan is also said to be developing a 10x optical zoom to match the top Android smartphone of 2021 so far, the Samsung Galaxy S21.
 Fingers crossed.
 With that kind of firepower, you could almost go pro.